Call4Cloud | MMP-C | Autopilot | Device Preparation

 This blog will NOT be about the new Autopatch function!
 Of course not!
 This blog will be about multiple weird Intune Device sync errors I was asked to troubleshoot.

-I will try to explain all the stuff I looked into and how I started troubleshooting to make sure it was fixed when I was done!
+I will try to explain everything I looked into and how I started troubleshooting to make sure it was fixed when I was done!

 1. Introduction

 I am going to mention 2 separate issues.
-One of them was on Reddit and the other one was on the MEM group on LinkedIn.
+One was on Reddit and the other was on the MEM group on LinkedIn.
 Both of them shared the same issue and error codes but still, they were 2 separate issues

 1. Intune: Mobile Device Management (reddit.com)